CCThompson82/tennis/README.md

 ball and racket.
 * The action space consists of 2 continuous variables, which correspond to the movements toward or away from the net, as well as a movement upward ("jump" motion).
-* The state consists of a a stack of 3 feature observations, presumably to aid in the inference of ball and racket trajectories
+* The state consists of a 24 continuous features referring the location and trajectories of relevant objects.
+Each agent receives its own state observation.
 * A reward of 0.1 is provided for successfully striking the ball over the net.
 A reward of -0.01 is provided for allowing the ball to strike the table or exit out of bounds.
 * The task is considered solved when the agents are capable of averaging 0.5 over the course of 100 episodes.
 An